ibukunoluwa792/Insurance/README.md

 ## Dataset Description
 The dataset contains 77,324 insurance policies with the following columns:

-1. PolicyID: Unique identifier for each policy or policies
+1. PolicyID: Unique identifier for each policy
 2. State: State where the policyholder resides
 3. Coverage Gap: Indicates if there was a gap in coverage
 4. CreditScore: Credit score of the policyholders